Revenue Cycle Management is Not Just Transactional Anymore

-The most successful practices offer patients an easy way to schedule online appointments and send email and text appointment reminders that help reduce no-shows while encouraging mobile pre-check-in and at the same time provide multiple ways to pay the bill when the time comes.
+The most successful practices offer patients an effortless way to schedule online appointments, send an email, and text appointment reminders that help reduce no-shows while encouraging mobile pre-check-in and at the same time provide multiple ways to pay the bill when the time comes.

-Providers should think about how simple the registration process is and have a way for patients and staff to check their insurance eligibility once they make an appointment.
+Providers should think about how simple the registration process is and have a process for patients and staff to check their insurance eligibility once they make an appointment.
 In your organization: